 Secured credit cards are great ways to create a good payment history.
 You can use a secured card to improve your credit score by using a small percentage of your available credit and paying the balance off in full as soon as your statement arrives.

-Your credit utilization compares the credit card debt you owe to the amount of available credit you have access to; ie. your balance owing divided by your credit card limit.
+Your credit utilization ratio is a number that compares the credit card debt you owe to the amount of available credit you have access to; ie. your balance owing divided by your credit card limit.
 This is the second biggest factor in calculating your credit, which accounts for 30% of your score.

 What Can You Get With a 650 Credit Score?